wiggitywhitney/vibe_practice/docs/journal/engineering-journal.md

 - **Committing Config Files:**
   - Committed Roo Code, Taskmaster, Cursor rules configurations.

+- **Journaling Process Refinement:**
+  - Based on user feedback, further refined the understanding of journal granularity.
+Specifically, explicit git actions (like individual commits or pushes) should not be listed as separate accomplishments unless they mark a very significant milestone or a decision point in themselves.
+The focus should remain on the substance of the work, with commits being an inherent part of that workflow rather than standalone reportable items.

 ### Today's Next Steps

 - Begin implementing Phase 1 of the statistics system refactoring plan